-We have expanded, and expect to continue to expand, our organization, including expanding our sales and marketing capability and creating additional infrastructure to support our operations as a public company.
-As a result, we may encounter difficulties in managing our growth, which could disrupt our operations.
+We expect to significantly expand our organization, including expanding our sales and marketing capability and creating additional infrastructure to support our operations as a public company, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations.

-We have and expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of sales and marketing and finance and accounting.
+We expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of sales and marketing and finance and accounting.
 To manage our anticipated future growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
 Due to our limited financial resources and our limited experience in managing such anticipated growth, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
 The expansion of our operations may lead to significant costs and may divert or stretch our management and business development resources in a way that we may not anticipate.
 Any inability to manage growth could delay the execution of our business plans or disrupt our operations.